Open NowBusinessRound 2

 Who is eligible for the Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program – Round 2?

-• Be the registered owner of a crewed aircraft operating under VFR or IFR and listed in an approved Australian registration database
+• Must be the registered owner of a crewed aircraft operating under VFR or IFR and listed in an approved Australian registration database

-• Aircraft may be registered on the CASA Australian aircraft register or with approved Australian Sport Aviation organisations including RAAus, ASRA or SAFA
+• Eligible registration databases include the CASA Australian aircraft register and approved Australian Sport Aviation organisation databases such as RAAus, ASRA and SAFA

-• Purchase and/or install eligible ADS-B equipment in the registered aircraft
+• Must purchase and/or install eligible ADS-B equipment in the registered aircraft within the specified eligible dates

-• For ADS-B-OUT or ADS-B EC devices, equipment must have been purchased after 20 December 2021
+• For ADS-B-OUT functionality or ADS-B EC devices, purchase date must be after 20 December 2021

-• For ADS-B-IN or ADS-B-IN and OUT devices, equipment must have been purchased on or after 1 June 2024
+• For ADS-B-IN functionality or ADS-B-IN and OUT devices, purchase date must be on or after 1 June 2024

-• Provide a clear copy of the aircraft registration certificate showing the applicant is the registered owner
+• Must provide a clear copy of the aircraft registration certificate showing the applicant is the registered owner

-• Provide paid Australian tax invoice(s) or equivalent with evidence of payment
+• Must provide a paid Australian Tax Invoice or equivalent with evidence of payment

-• For ADS-B installations, provide a signed declaration by an approved installer
+• For ADS-B installations, must provide a signed declaration by an approved installer

-• Declare that you are the registered owner, incurred the eligible expenditure, the aircraft is located in Australia, and installation was undertaken in Australia if applicable
+• Must declare that the applicant is the registered owner, incurred the eligible expenditure, the aircraft is located in Australia, and installation was undertaken in Australia if applicable

-• Cannot apply if the aircraft or device has already received a grant under this program unless the later equipment adds ADS-B IN functionality or upgrades from EC to installed equipment
+• Ineligible if the aircraft or device has already received a grant under this program unless the stated exception applies

-• Cannot apply if the applicant organisation or project partner is on the National Redress Scheme list of institutions that have not joined or signified intent to join
+• Ineligible if the applicant organisation or project partner is on the National Redress Scheme list of institutions that have not joined or signified intent to join

-• Cannot apply if an employer of 100 or more employees has not complied with the Workplace Gender Equality Act 2012
+• Ineligible if the applicant is an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act 2012

 4